TestGorilla LogoTestGorilla Logo

 For this, you need a skills assessment and a comprehensive list of the right accounts receivable interview questions to hire the candidate who fits your team and enterprise like a glove.

-Head to TestGorilla’s test library to find the right skills tests for the role you’re looking to fill and select up to five tests to administer in a skills assessment – and make sure to include our Accounts Receivable test to assess candidates’ knowledge.
+Head to TestGorilla’s test library to find the right skills tests for the role you’re looking to fill and select up to five tests to administer in a skills assessment – and make sure to include our Accounts Receivable test (preview below) to assess candidates’ knowledge.

 Once you’ve received your candidates’ test results, invite the best ones to an interview, and use the list of accounts receivable interview questions in this article to further evaluate their skills.